uw-echospace/group-website/content/project/boat/index.md

 Our goal is to create open tutorials that can 1) be adapted to various educational settings, including regular university courses or summer workshops, and 2) serve as blueprints for further developing in-depth resources on specific ocean acoustics topics.

-See the [BOAT website](https://boat-ocean-acoustics.github.io/) for information for the two upcoming workshop - in [Seattle](https://boat-ocean-acoustics.github.io/workshop_seattle.html) and [New Orleans](https://boat-ocean-acoustics.github.io/workshop_new_orleans.html)!
+See the [BOAT website](https://boat-ocean-acoustics.github.io/) for information for the two upcoming workshops in [Seattle](https://boat-ocean-acoustics.github.io/workshop_seattle.html) and [New Orleans](https://boat-ocean-acoustics.github.io/workshop_new_orleans.html)!

 **Funding Agency:** Office of Naval Research, Ocean Acoustics Program